mr4tt/zotbot/README.md

 - [Can I use...
 Support tables for HTML5, CSS3, etc](https://caniuse.com/)

-- [An Interactive Guide to CSS Container Queries](https://ishadeed.com/article/css-container-query-guide/) - Learn how to use CSS container queries today.

 - [Convert JSON to Graph Diagram : Online JSON Graph Editor](https://www.jsonviewer.tools/editor)

 - [The UX of UUIDs | Unkey](https://unkey.dev/blog/uuid-ux) - Unique identifiers play a crucial role in all applications, from user authentication to resource management.
 While using a standard UUID will satisfy all your security concerns, there’s a lot we can improve for our users.